About the author

 See Feature

-First things first, why would you want to switch & how do you gauge if it’s worth it?
+First things first: Why switch, and how do you know it’s worth it?

 When should you switch payroll companies?

-The timing of when you make your payroll provider transition is important.
-Often, the best time to switch is right at the start of the new year, a new quarter, or right before the first project of the year.
-The main reason for this is because you want to avoid paying double unemployment for the same employee---this can happen if you’ve already paid into this throughout the year.
+Timing matters.
+In many cases, the smoothest time to transition is at the start of a new year, a new quarter, or right before your first project of the year.
+This helps avoid potential issues like paying double unemployment tax for the same employee—a cost that can sneak up if you’ve already contributed earlier in the year.

 How to switch payroll providers

-2. Request ROEs for a change of payroll provider
+2. ROEs (where applicable) for a change of payroll provider

-5. Coordinate filings & expectations with the previous provider
+5. Filings and responsibilities with the previous provider

 Stay In The Know